 What is your strategy for helping students find financial aid?

-I do not work with financial aid, but I do remind all families who will need aid of the importance of filing the FAFSA and The College Profile in January.
+I do not work with financial aid, but I do remind all families who will need aid of the importance of filing the FAFSA and The College Profile.

 Describe what are, in your opinion, a few of the cornerstones of a successful college admission essay.